Taliik/crate-spark-pipeline/README.md

 ##### Label preparation

-Since Spark can apply machine learning only on numeric values, also the labels need to be numeric.
+Since Spark can only apply machine learning on numeric values, the labels need to be numeric.
 Fortunately, Spark offers a convenient way to map text-labels to numeric values and back.

 ###### String Indexer